johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

  > If you miss this step, any command executed shows a warning message indicating that the product is unlicensed.
 Also the mdatp health command returns a value of false.

 1. Download the [installer bash script](https://github.com/microsoft/mdatp-xplat/blob/master/linux/installation/mde_installer.sh) provided in our public [GitHub repository](https://github.com/microsoft/mdatp-xplat/)
-2. Give executable permission to the installer script
+2. Grant executable permissions to the installer script:

     ```bash
     chmod +x mde_installer.sh
     ```
-3. Execute the installer script with appropriate parameters such as (onboard, channel, real-time protection, etc.) based on your requirements.
+3. Run the installer script with parameters like onboard, channel, and real-time protection according to your needs.

 Sample use cases:
 sudo ./mde_installer.sh--install--channel prod--onboard MicrosoftDefenderATPOnboardingLinuxServer.py--min_req -y